-As mentioned in section 2 ("Structure of the Transaction") above, the formalities to have a transfer of shares, quotas or businesses from a buyer to a seller enforceable vis-à-vis third parties are fairly straightforward.
+As mentioned in section 2 above, the formalities for transfer of shares, quotas or businesses from a buyer to a seller enforceable vis-à-vis third parties are fairly straightforward.
 Once again, the following actions are required:

-- share deal: endorsement of share certificates before a public notary or bank officers and annotation of the transfer on the Shareholders' Ledger; - quota deal: execution of a public deed before a notary (or tax consultant) and filing with Companies Registry; - asset deal: execution of a public deed and filing with Companies Registry.
+- share deal: endorsement of share certificates before a public notary or bank officers and annotation of the transfer on the shareholders' ledger; - quota deal: execution of a public deed before a notary (or tax consultant) and filing with the companies registry; - asset deal: execution of a public deed and filing with the companies registry.

-However, considering the time needed for completing payment in case of payment by wire transfer, or in the case of complex closing obligations involving, for example, several target companies or partial business re-organization and/or carve-outs, the parties may agree to enter into an escrow agreement in order to avoid uncertainty during the closing.
+However, considering the time needed for completing payment in case of payment by wire transfer, or in the case of complex closing obligations involving, for example, several target companies or a partial business re-organisation and/or carve-outs, the parties may agree to enter into an escrow agreement in order to avoid uncertainty during the closing.